areding/6420-pymc/intro.md

 ## Future plans

-Right now I'm working on redoing the "Codes for Unit X" files from the [Supporting material page](https://www2.isye.gatech.edu/isye6420/supporting.html).
+Right now I'm working on redoing the "Codes for Unit X" files from the [supporting material page](https://www2.isye.gatech.edu/isye6420/supporting.html).
 The remaining incomplete files are:

+### Unit 4

+- [ ] eBay example broke with the PyMC v4 update.
+Need to look at it again.

 ### Unit 5